-How to Pass the FAR Section on the CPA Exam
+How to Start Studying for FAR Section of the CPA Exam

 The Financial Accounting and Reporting (FAR) section of the Certified Public Accountant exam is taken first more often than any of the other sections, for two main reasons: the content seems the most familiar to the candidate, since it relates closely to so many of the classes necessary to get an accounting degree, and because it is because it is the biggest and most intimidating section.

 The American Institute of Certified Public Accountants has this to say about the FAR section: “The Financial Accounting and Reporting section tests knowledge and understanding of the financial reporting framework used by business enterprises, not-for-profit organizations, and governmental entities.”

 Based on that description, the section covers everything learned in every financial and cost/managerial accounting class you took in school, as well as the governmental/non-profit accounting class you hopefully took.
 Governmental/non-profit is a pretty significant portion of the content covered (between 16% and 24%), so even though you probably only took one class on that topic, make sure to give that area the attention that it deserves.

 Topics covered in FAR include: comparisons between GAAP (Generally Accepted Accounting Principles) and IFRS (International Financial Reporting Standards), account classification, general ledger (GL) entries, financial calculations, reconciliation of GL to subsidiary ledgers, account reconciliations and analysis, consolidating and eliminating entries, financial statement preparation and analysis, financial ratios, Securities and Exchange Commission reporting, accounting estimates, and application of accounting principles.